-The right to operate the transmission network in Turkey is exclusively granted to TE?A?, the state-owned transmission company (Article 8, Electricity Market Law numbered 6446 (EML)).
+The right to operate the transmission network in Turkey is exclusively granted to the Turkish Electricity Transmission Company (TE?A?), the state-owned transmission company (Article 8, Electricity Market Law No. 6446 (EML)).
 TE?A? has been granted a 49-year transmission licence, running from 2003 to 2052.